icp4a/cert-kubernetes/README.md

-# cert-kubernetes
+# IBM Cloud Pak for Automation 19.0.1 on Certified Kubernetes
-Certified Kubernetes Support for IBM Cloud Pak for Automation
+TODO